Lydia Pinkham

-Biography
+Life and career

 Pinkham was born in the manufacturing city of Lynn, Massachusetts, the tenth of the twelve children of William and Rebecca Estes.
 The Estes were an old Quaker family tracing their ancestry to one William Estes, a Quaker who migrated to America in 1676, and through him to the thirteenth-century Italian House of Este.
 William Estes was originally a shoemaker but by the time Lydia was born in 1819, he had become wealthy through dealing in real estate and had risen to the status of "gentleman farmer".
 Pinkham was educated at Lynn Academy and worked as a schoolteacher before her marriage in September 1843.

 The Estes were a strongly abolitionist and anti-segregation family.
 The fugitive slave and abolitionist leader Frederick Douglass was a neighbor and a family friend.
 The Estes' household was a gathering place for local and visiting abolitionist leaders such as William Lloyd Garrison.
 The Estes broke from the Quakers over the slavery issue in the 1830s.
 Pinkham joined the Lynn Female Anti-slavery Society when she was sixteen.
 In the controversies which divided the abolitionist movement during the 1840s, Pinkham would support the feminist and moral persuasion positions of Nathaniel P. Rogers.
 Her children would continue in the anti-slavery tradition.

 Isaac Pinkham was a 29-year-old shoe manufacturer when he married Lydia in 1843.
 He would try various businesses without much success, including real estate.
 Lydia gave birth to their first child, Charles Hacker Pinkham, in 1844.
 She lost their second child to gastroenteritis, but gave birth to their second surviving child, Daniel Rogers Pinkham, in 1848.
 A third son, William Pinkham, was born in 1852, and a daughter, Aroline Chase Pinkham, in 1857.
 All the Pinkham children would eventually be involved in the Pinkham medicine business.

 Like many women of her time, Pinkham brewed home remedies for which she continually collected recipes.
 Her remedy for "female complaints" became very popular among her neighbors to whom she gave it away.
 One story is that her husband was given the recipe as part payment for a debt.
 Whatever truth may be in this, the ingredients of her remedy were generally consistent with the herbal knowledge available to her through such sources as John King's American Dispensary, which she is known to have owned and used.

-In Pinkham's time and place, the reputation of the medical profession was low.
+In Pinkham's time and place, the reputation of the medical profession was lax.
 Medical fees were too expensive for most Americans to afford except in emergencies.
 In some cases, the remedies were more likely to kill than cure.
 For example, a common "medicine", calomel, was in fact not a medicine, but instead a deadly mercurial toxin.
 Although mercury was not an ingredient of Pinkham's compound, the unreliable nature of medicines was sufficiently well known to be the subject of a popular comic song.
 In these circumstances, many preferred to trust unlicensed "root and herb" practitioners, and especially to trust women who were prepared to share their domestic remedies, such as Pinkham.